Optimal Stateless Model Checking of Transactional Programs under Causal Consistency: Introduction

+{\bf{Related Work}}.
 We compare our contribution with two lines of work.
 On one hand, we review work on the verification of causal consistency models, and on the other hand, on SMC algorithms.